-Postgraduate research: Economics (MRes and PhD)
+Postgraduate research: Economics (MRes/PhD)

 The MRes consists of taught units and a master’s dissertation written over the summer.
 See the programme catalogue for more details about the course structure and units available.

 The PhD in Economics is a research qualification based on preparation of a dissertation.
 The doctoral programme is offered on a full or part-time basis.

 Candidates entering the PhD programme without an MRes degree are required to take 60 credit points of taught units in their first year.
 For candidates entering with an MRes, there is no further required coursework, but students are encouraged to undertake further training in agreement with their supervisor.

 PhD Student success